aerickt/lapwing-for-beginners/src/Chapter-03.md

 **As this series is very new, I have not been given much feedback.
 As such, it may be possible that the recommended completion goal is entirely unrealistic for each chapter.
 Please take it with a grain of salt!**

+#### Optional briefs

+Lapwing is full of briefs and write-outs.
+A brief is an *abbreviated* outline that is used for speed.
+It may not follow theory at all and can be completely arbitrary.
+On the other hand, write-outs are outlines that are logical and follow theory rules.
+Until you start speed building, you should focus on write-out entries.

+This book will emphasize learning the rules behind write-outs, but a lot of common words are written using briefs.
+Many of these briefs are covered gradually in each chapter.
+It's not important to explicitly memorize them, but I would suggest at least skimming through them at the end of your practice.
+After all, these briefs will be covered again in a later chapter; you are free to ignore the optional briefs at the end of each chapter if you wish to learn them all at once in chapter 16.

 #### Daily practice

 Try to aim for at least 15 minutes of practice a day.
 Ideally, one hour would be best.
 As mentioned, consistency is key to becoming fluent at steno.
 However, any more than three hours a day is approaching excessive.
 Steno is not simply something you can throw more time at to expect better results.
 By nature, it is something that has to be developed over a long period (like learning a musical instrument or a language).
 Remember to take breaks, and do not force yourself to practise more than you want to!